 Clear Sky Initiates Extraction and Processing Test Work

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
+VANCOUVER, British Columbia, Nov.
 18, 2022 (GLOBE NEWSWIRE) -- Clear Sky Lithium Corp.
-(CSE: POWR) (FRA: K4A / WKN: A3DM2W) (“Clear Sky” or the “Company”), a mineral exploration and development company focused on American lithium deposits to support domestic demand, is pleased to announce that it has shipped material to initiate bench scale test work with MDS Technical Corp (“MDS”) for the extraction and process testing of lithium from claystone.
+POWR (FRA: K4A / WKN: A3DM2W) ("Clear Sky" or the "Company"), a mineral exploration and development company focused on American lithium deposits to support domestic demand, is pleased to announce that it has shipped material to initiate bench scale test work with MDS Technical Corp ("MDS") for the extraction and process testing of lithium from claystone.

 Building on the field sample program announced August 26, titled Clear Sky Lithium Reports 1,023ppm Li Grab Sample, and, as part of the ongoing field work plan, bulk sampling was conducted at key locations on the ELi and Halo properties.
 These materials have now been prepared and select samples are in transit to MDS for processing via their proprietary and patented process to leach, concentrate, and purify lithium from claystone and, ultimately, to produce battery grade lithium carbonate.